PE Curriculum Statement

 Running Club - the 'Run Arounds' race every Friday lunchtime and tally up the metres to win special awards including the 1 mile club sticker, the 5 mile club sticker and the Half-Marathon Medal.

 Football Club - Kidderminster Harriers run special football training sessions in the Autumn Term for upper Key Stage 2 pupils.
-This includes in school training sessions and an after school club (Monday after school).
+This includes in school training sessions and an after school club (Monday after school - Autumn term).

 Impact